 Dual breeds, as the name suggests, possess characteristics suitable for both milk production and draught purposes.
 They possess versatility and are capable of fulfilling multiple roles.
 An example of a dual breed in India is:

-a) Red Sindhi: Red Sindhi cows are known for their ability to produce milk as well as work in agricultural fields.
+a) Red Sindhi: Red Sindhi cows are valued both for their milk production and their capability to perform agricultural labor.
 They are hardy animals and are adaptable to varying climatic conditions.

 Exotic Breeds in India: